 State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 3) and supports coupled energy transformation through oxidative phosphorylation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric chamber.
 Repeated ADP titration re-establishes State 3 at 'high ADP'.
 Starting at O2 concentrations near air-saturation (ca. 200 μM O2 at sea level and 37 °C), the total ADP concentration added must be low enough (typically 100 to 300 μM) to allow phosphorylation to ATP at a coupled O2 flux that does not lead to O2 depletion during the transition to State 4.
 In contrast, kinetically-saturating ADP concentrations usually are 10-fold higher than 'high ADP', e.g., 2.5 mM in isolated mitochondria.
-The abbreviation State 3 occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled with an endogenous uncoupled component) and ET-capacity (noncoupled).
+The abbreviation State 3u is occasionally used in bioenergetics, to indicate the state of respiration after titration of an uncoupler, without sufficient emphasis on the fundamental difference between OXPHOS-capacity (well-coupled with an endogenous uncoupled component) and ET-capacity (noncoupled).

 State 4 is a LEAK-state that is obtained only if the mitochondrial preparation is intact and well-coupled.
-Depletion of ADP by phosphorylation to ATP leads to a decline of O_2 flux in the transition from State 3 to State 4.
-Under these conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
-For calculation of P{P}/O_2 ratios the gradual decline of Y{P}/O_2 towards diminishing [ADP] at State 4 must be taken into account (Gnaiger 2001).
-State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and intrinsic ATP hydrolysis activity.
-O_2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, J{P} , which stimulates respiration coupled to phosphorylation, $J{\text{P}} > 0$.
-This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that $J{P} = 0$ (State 4o).
-Alternatively, sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient O_2 is available.
+Depletion of ADP by phosphorylation to ATP causes a decline of O2 flux in the transition from State 3 to State 4.
+Under the conditions of State 4, a maximum protonmotive force and high ATP/ADP ratio are maintained.
+The gradual decline of $Y{100/2}$ towards diminishing [ADP] at State 4 must be taken into account for calculation of P"/O2 ratios (Gnaiger 2001).
+State 4 respiration, L_T (Table 1), reflects intrinsic proton leak and ATP hydrolysis activity.
+O2 flux in State 4 is an overestimation of LEAK-respiration if the contaminating ATP hydrolysis activity recycles some ATP to ADP, $J{P\ll}$, which stimulates respiration coupled to phosphorylation, $J{P} > 0$.
+This can be tested by inhibition of the phosphorylation-pathway using oligomycin, ensuring that J{P} = 0 (State 40).
+Alternatively, sequential ADP titrations reestablish State 3, followed by State 3 to State 4 transitions while sufficient O2 is available.
 Anoxia may be reached, however, before exhaustion of ADP (State 5).